-The intelligent and distinctive story of Steve Harmon, charged with being the lookout in a homicide drug store robbery gone wrong – presented as a strangely detached screenplay written by Steve as a way of coping with the system and situation he finds himself trapped inside.
+The intelligent and distinctive story of Steve Harmon, charged with being the lookout in a homicide drug store robbery gone wrong is presented as a strangely detached screenplay written by Steve as a way of coping with the system and situation he finds himself trapped inside.

 The Red Queen by Victoria Aveyard

-In a dystopian society divided by blood, regular people serve the rich and powerful and the silver-blooded rule with superpowers, Mare Barrow finds out she has a power, a power which changes her life forever.
+In a dystopian society divided by blood, regular people serve the rich and powerful and the silver-blooded rule with superpowers, Mare Barrow finds out she has a power, a power that changes her life forever.
 Dark and poignant, this is an epic thriller.

 Taking Hold by Francisco Jiménez